Disaster Resilience Grants

 Eligibility

-Anyone can develop a DRF proposal, however only Australian state and territory governments are eligible to submit projects to the National Emergency Management Agency (NEMA) for potential funding.
-The Department of Fire and Emergency Services (DFES) is the Lead Agency for Western Australia and is responsible for coordinating application for the DRF.
-DFES will engage and support government and non-government organisations to develop and submit applications for funding to NEMA.
+Eligible entities can develop DRF Project Proposals, however only Australian state and territory governments are eligible to submit Applications to the National Emergency Management Agency (NEMA) for potential funding.
+The Department of Fire and Emergency Services (DFES) is the nominated Lead Agency for DRF Applications from Western Australia (WA) and the Indian Ocean Territories (IOTs) for Round Three.

 The first round of funding supported a wide range of preparedness activities such as bushfire mitigation works and community education programs, including firewise landscaping, a bushfire virtual reality program and a family-centred disaster resilience gallery as well as upgrading vital infrastructure such as evacuation centres to safeguard WA communities during disasters.